ml-research/LlavaGuard/figs/false_positives/FP_overview.md

 # The following content may contain imagery of content (e.g. violence/nudity) that some readers may find disturbing.

-## This is an Overview of the False Positive samples of the LlavaGuard testset
+## This is an Overview of the False Positive samples of the LlavaGuard test set for LLavaGuard, GPT-4o, and Llava base

 ![LlavaGuard FPs](LlavaGuard-v1.2-7B-OV_false_positives.png)